Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 after holiday detox

-Having these items in your pantry might tempt you when you’re hungry and feel like snacking on something.
+Having these items in your pantry may tempt you when you’re hungry and feel like snacking on something.

 Instead, replace these foods with healthier items that don’t have too many calories or are low in sugar.
 Processed products often contain a lot of additives and preservatives, which aren’t good for your waistline or health in general (15).

 Fill your fridge and freezer with whole foods that are low in processed ingredients.
-They usually contain more nutrients than their processed counterparts, which is good for your health.
+They generally contain more nutrients than their processed counterparts, which is good for your health.

-This way, when you’re hungry, you won’t be tempted to snack on unhealthy foods
+In this way, when you’re hungry, you won’t be tempted to snack on unhealthy foods.

 Ideal foods to stock up on include: